Introduction

 was able to recognize that he was terrified of beginning graduate school.

-Through his tears, he put that terrorall the terror of his lifeinto
+Through his tears, he put that terrorall the unconscious terror

 So what will you tell the part of you that wants to vomit?
 I